FIWARE/tutorials.Step-by-Step/docs/big-data-analysis.md

 ./services start
 ```

-> :information_source: **Note:** If you want to clean up and start over again you can do so with the following command:
+> **Note:** If you want to clean up and start over again you can do so with the following command:
 >
 > ```
 > ./services stop